BertMaurau/headless-chrome-prerenderer/README.md

 I have access to another 'global' server which runs NodeJS, so I've set this 'redirect' up for bots to be redirected this server while normal users still land on the shared hosting's page.

+Inspired by the Prerender.io service and the basic Puppeteer example for direct rendering.

 ## Setup

-Copy the `index` and the `lib/ssr` to the root of the directory (or the location you'd want to run from).
+Clone this repo (or download) and copy the files to the root of the directory (or the location you'd want to run from).

    Run `npm install`